Existence of log canonical flips and a special LMMP: Proof of Theorem and Corollary

 \subsection{The horizontal case}

-In this subsection, we deal with the horizontal case of Conjecture \ref{conj-main-general}, that is, when some lc centre of $(X/Z,B)$ is horizontal$/Z$.
-We need a result from [\ref{B-dam}] concerning finite generation.
-For the convenience of the reader we include its proof.
+In this subsection, we deal with the horizontal case of Theorem \ref{conj-main-general}, that is, when some lc centre of $(X/Z,B)$ is horizontal$/Z$.
+First, we need the following result on finite generation of algebras.